g-sys-v2/vtm-version-difficulty-mapping/README.md

 ```

 In addition to this, 5E rules specify that every pair of 10s rolled
-counts as four successes, instead of two.
+counts as four successes instead of two.
 This is modeled by applying
-to every base success probability the probability of an alternative
+to every base success probability the probability of an alternative roll
 which is a failure unless the doubling 10s rule is applied.
 For
 example, a roll of 7 dice at Difficulty 5 that results in only 3
 successes is a base failure.
 However, if 2 of those 3 dice are 10s,